madrus/taskbox-react/README.md

 yarn add react-redux redux
 ```

+> By definition container components cannot be simply rendered in isolation; they expect to be passed some context or to connect to a service.
+What this means is that to render a container in Storybook, we must mock (i.e. provide a pretend version) the context or service it requires.

 ## Using StoryShots for Snapshot Testing

 [StoryShots](https://github.com/storybooks/storybook/tree/master/addons/storyshots) is the integration between __Storybook__ and __Jest Snapshot Testing__.